These Christmas Cookies are easy and melt in your mouth!

 Want to get a head start on your holiday baking?
 You can make these ahead of time and keep them in the freezer until you are ready to set them out for Santa!

-- Baking Powder – Just a bit to give them a little rise.
+- Vanilla extract- Just a bit to give these cookies a great flavor!

 - FULL RECIPE BELOW